maistra/istio-operator/README.md

 * Has been enabled by default.
 * Ingress has been enabled by default.
 * The `hub` value for the Kiali image has changed to `kiali` (from `docker.io/kiali`).
-* The tag used for the Kiali image has been updated to `v0.15.0`.
+* The tag used for the Kiali image has been updated to `v1.0.0`.
-* Updates have been made to the Kiali ConfigMap.
-* Updates have been made to the ClusterRole settings for Kiali.
+* A Kiali CR is now created (for the Kiali Operator) as opposed to individual Kiali resources like ConfigMap, Deployment, etc.
 * A demo Secret has been added that will get created using values from `kiali.dashboard.user` and `kiali.dashboard.passphrase`, if specified.